+Do you know what the difference is between hard skills and soft skills?
 One of the hardest things for students, next to getting alcohol poisoning and still graduating, is finding a job after graduation.
-Where to start and knowing what employers are looking for in graduate job candidates, is no wonder most students spend most of their bachelors degree with their face in a Tescos vodka bottle.
-In reality, If three years of university has taught you anything, it’s how to complete an entire syllabus in one night, get creative with your cooking on only £30 a week and learning to control your anger when a 9am lecture is cancelled with a note on the door instead of an email….
-They know what they’re doing!!
-But nowhere do we actually learn the skills employers are actually looking for in a job candidate.
-I mean, it’s very unlikely one of your tasks in your new graduate job will require you to play your boss at a game of shot roulette.
+In reality, if three years of university has taught you anything, it’s how to complete an entire syllabus in one night, get creative with your cooking on only £30 a week and learning to control your anger when a 9am lecture is cancelled the morning of.
+They know what they’re doing!
+But nowhere do we learn the skills employers are actually looking for in a job candidate.

-So you probably find yourself asking what skills do I need to demonstrate on my CV to get this job?
-What is a soft or a hard skill?
+So you probably find yourself asking: what skills do I need to mention on my CV to get this job?
+What is the meaning of a soft or a hard skill?
 How do I share my skills, expertise, accomplishments and all round awesomeness with prospective employers?
-Don’t worry, because in this guide you will understand exactly what a soft skill is, a hard skill and how to best provide a history of your experience on your resume.
+Don’t worry, because in this guide you will learn about the definition of a soft skill, a hard skill and how to best provide a history of your experience on your resume.

 What are hard skills?